imarc/mill4-wp-starter-theme/README.md

 ## Registering Custom Routes

 Custom routes are registered in `app/routes.php`.
-You can use either a closure or an invokable controller to handle the route.
+You can use either a closure or an invokable controller class to handle the route.

 ```php
 <?php